Understanding Haitian Creole: Language or Dialect?

 Cultural Significance

 Beyond its linguistic characteristics, Haitian Creole holds immense cultural significance.
 It is a symbol of national identity and pride for Haitians worldwide.
-The language is crucial in preserving oral traditions, folk tales, music, and religious practices unique to Haitian culture.
+The language is crucial in preserving the oral traditions, folk tales, music, and religious practices that are unique to Haitian culture.

 The use of Haitian Creole in literature and the arts has also been a powerful tool for social change and political expression.
 By embracing their language, Haitians assert their autonomy and resist historical narratives imposed by colonial powers.